feedloop/qore-sdk/doc/source/index.html.md

 qore codegen
 ```

-Everytime there are changes on your project structure (includes views, fields, tables and forms), please don't forget to execute the _codegen_ command to update the following configuration files.
+If these files doesn't exist on your root project directory, or everytime there are changes on your project structure (includes views, fields, tables and forms), please don't forget to execute the _codegen_ command to update the following configuration files.

 1. `qore-generated.ts` contains the schema of your project in typescript.
 1. `qore.schema.json` contains the schema required to run qore client.